ph-ausseil/docstring-ai/README.md

 ## 📜 What is Docstring-AI?

-Docstring-AI is an intelligent tool designed to **automate the generation of comprehensive docstrings** for your Python codebase.
-Leveraging the power of OpenAI's GPT-4o-mini and ChromaDB, Docstring-AI ensures that your functions, classes, and modules are well-documented, enhancing code readability, maintainability, and overall quality.
+Docstring-AI is an advanced tool that **automates the generation of high-quality Python docstrings** for your codebase.
+Built with OpenAI's GPT-4o-mini and ChromaDB, it transforms your documentation process, improving code clarity, maintainability, and collaboration.

 ### 🌟 Key Features

-- **Automated Docstring Generation**
+- **Automated Docstring Generation**: Leverages AI to generate comprehensive and context-aware docstrings.
+- **Automatic Detection of Git Repository**: Detects if a folder is a Git repository and integrates seamlessly.
-- **Intelligent Context Management**: With Vector search for similarity adding context (ChromaDB).
+- **Integration with ChromaDB**: Uses vector search for similarity-based context enrichment.
-- **Efficient Caching Mechanism**: Catching mechanism for cost efficiency.
-- **Knowledge Accumulation**: Algorith that start with small file, build up knowledge to give more context to file being processed over time.
+- **Efficient Caching**: Reduces API calls by implementing a SHA-256-based caching mechanism.
+- **Incremental Knowledge Building**: Processes files incrementally, building context to improve docstring quality over time.
+- **GitHub Integration**: Automatically creates pull requests with documentation updates.
-- **Manual Validation with Diff Preview**: Option to manualy review each change (Back up system in place anyway)
+- **Manual Validation with Diff Preview**: Enables optional manual review to ensure changes align with your requirements.

 ---